PeepalFarm/peepalfarm.github.io/markdown/about.md

 Badmash Peepal is a multi-faceted community of loosely knit people with one goal; doing good work.
 We believe in "alleviating physical pain" as an objective net good.

-"**[Badmash Peepal Farm]( /?p=farm)**" is our home space built in Himalayan Foothills to accommodate recovering injured stray animals, creatively maladjusted people who want to do good work, and an organic farm to provide a little bit for for all of us.
+"**[Peepal Farm]( /?p=farm)**" is our home space built in Himalayan Foothills to accommodate recovering injured stray animals, creatively maladjusted people who want to do good work, and an organic farm to provide a little bit for for all of us.

 ## Current Mission